Our free & confidential 24-hour tramadol hotline for family members, friends, and those with tramadol addiction and abuse.

 - Are you ready to begin receiving treatment for tramadol abuse/addiction?

-Yes, we are pleased to say that our free tramadol hotline is completely confidential.
+Yes, our tramadol hotline is completely confidential.
 You won’t have to worry about your name or information being disclosed to anyone other than the specialist who speaks with you.
 In fact, you don’t even have to provide your name at all if you’re not comfortable doing so.

 Can I Start Treatment for My Tramadol Abuse When I Call?